oceanyu1/Ghost-Game-Simulating-the-Hunts/README.md

 	Now Hunter 2 will wake up, lock the Kitchen, lock the Hallway, and move.

 - Hunter Strategy:
-  - Hunters use a "Breadcrumb" stack.
+  - Hunters use a "Breadcrumb" stack, as specified.
 Every time they enter a new room, they push it to the stack.
 When returning to the Van, they pop from the stack.

 - Ghost Logic: